neonagx/Project-3/README.md

 * Go back to original Terminal window and type in **nodemon**
 * Navigate to **localhost:3000** in your browser

-###KNOWN PROBLEMS
+###UNSOLVED PROBLEMS

+* Do not have full CRUD for users
-* Not able to get watched and not-watched movies in separate columns
+* Not able to get watched and not-watched movies in separate columns in a list format

 ###STRETCH GOALS